Story Boards

 Theses Mixed medium drawings on wood and sculpture were created in various sizes and are a series where the investigation and exploration of identity are explored through drawing and mark making to explore

-what language truly means and w
+what language truly means and what it actually says.

 These boards she creates become ‘poetic paintings’ where the mark making, freewriting techniques coupled with abstract painting techniques and detailed drawings to create ‘thought pieces’.